shefat2002/March-for-GAZA-OpenGL-Project/README.md

 ### 🗺️ Scene 3 – Palestine Map and Flag
 **"From the river, to the sea, Palestine will be free."**
 ![Scene 3](screenshots/3.jpg)

+---

+## 🙋 Author

+**👤 Md Shefat Al Mahmud**
+4th Year Student, Dept. of CSE
+Daffodil International University

+---

+## 📜 License

+This project is released under the [MIT License](LICENSE) for educational and awareness purposes.
+Feel free to fork and build upon it to spread the message further.

+---